Commercial kitchen

 • Very hard to keep out

-Close up of house fly
+Close-up of a house fly

 Stored Product Insects

-• Includes beetles, weevils, and moths that live inside food
+• Includes beetles, weevils and moths that live inside food

 Pantry moth